Call Us Today! 781-335-6663

 Why It Is So Important For Parents to Validate Their Children

 Emotional validation is defined as the process of learning about, understanding, and accepting another person’s emotions.
 Validation helps us connect with others, including our children, in addition to promoting self-confidence, emotional intelligence, and growth.
-This blog post will help you understand what validation is, why it’s important, and how you can incorporate it into your everyday parenting.

 Many neurodivergent kids, (individuals who differ in regards to sociability, learning, attention, and mood) may hear a lot of negativity and correction about things that may be difficult for them.
 Whether it be the test they failed, the homework they forgot to do, the clothes they put on backwards, or not being able to sit at the dinner table for longer than 2 minutes.
 Think about Gabriel, who has ADHD, and didn’t submit his math homework into the proper virtual portal but completed it perfectly…or Sarah who failed her math test because she was too anxious to focus on the material she studied all week ….or Johnny who has Autism and wants to make friends very badly but was told nobody wants to listen about his cool dinosaur facts.
 It’s important that we begin to recognize our role as adults, parents, and professionals in understanding and accommodating the experiences of these children.
-Learn more about neurodiversity HERE

 One thing many adults overlook is that our children are not trying to forget, fail, or do poorly.
 These activities are hard for our kids and they need support from us in order to succeed.
 Our children not only need, but deserve a loving, compassionate, and empathetic parenting approach.
 We need to incorporate validation into our daily interactions with our kids to help them learn and develop.
 Now, validation.
 What is it, why is it so important, and how can we give it?